SkylineCommunications/dataminer-docs-connectors/connector/doc/Grass_Valley_Convergent.md

 You can configure how the element will retrieve device data by setting the **Operational Mode** to one of the following modes:

 - **Auto** \[Default\]: The element will automatically fetch the device data (Sources/Destinations External IDs and Labels) on a regular time basis and store it in the tables Device Sources and Device Destinations.
 The element  will also create a subscription to be immediately notified when a crosspoint change occurs on the device.

 - **Manual**: Users need to manually fetch the device data (Sources/Destinations External IDs and Labels) or load it via a CSV file, which must contain the row headers "External ID", "Label", and "Notes".

   The data is first stored in the tables Device Sources Configuration and Device Destinations Configuration, before it can be applied to the tables Device Sources and Device Destinations.

-Note:
+> [!NOTE]
-The Manual mode can be used when unexpected ID and/or label changes have a devastating impact on elements or services linked to the Grass Valley Convergent element.
+> The Manual mode can be used when unexpected ID and/or label changes have a devastating impact on elements or services linked to the Grass Valley Convergent element.
 The manual retrieval of data, together with the Configuration tables, prevents the escalation of unwanted ID and/or label changes throughout DataMiner without the awareness of the user.